Parents Who Use Their Phones To Relax Are (Usually) Worse Parents

 Using your phone or computer to unwind when the kids are around is linked to worse parenting outcomes, a recent study finds.

 We spend a lot of time worrying about how much screen time our kids are getting.
 Experts and parents alike fear that spending time in front of screens is making children anti-social, depressed, anxious, and the list goes on.
-But a new study has turned the tables, finding that parents need to be equally if not more mindful of using their own screens around their kids — not just because it sets a bad example, but because it objectively makes them worse parents.
+But a recent study has turned the tables, finding that parents need to be equally mindful of using their own screens around their kids — not just because it sets a bad example, but because it objectively makes them worse parents.

 “When kids are showing difficult behaviors, parents might use technology to withdraw.
-And when you’re more absorbed in media, you might have stronger, less patient reactions to your children,” says Jasmine Zhang, lead study author and a graduate student researcher in the Whole Family Lab at the University of Waterloo.
+And when you’re more absorbed in media, you might have stronger, less patient reactions to your children,” says Jasmine Zhang, lead study author and a graduate student researcher in the Whole Family Lab at the University of Waterloo in Ontario, Canada.

 Don’t beat yourself up if you relax with screens in front of your kids every once in a while.
 We’re all guilty of it.
 But if you find yourself zoning out to a screen when your kids need you the most, it might be worth finding new ways to unwind — at least until the kids head to bed.

-Three Simple Tricks For Parents To Get Healthier Screen Habits
+Three Simple Tricks For Parents To Get Healthier Screen Time Habits

-- Use parental controls — for yourself.
+2. Use parental controls — for yourself.
 There are ample screen controls that mirror what you might use for a child.
-In Apple, for example, look to the Screen Time in settings to limit your daily intake of certain time-sucking apps.
+In Apple, for example, look to the Screen Time in Settings to limit your daily intake of certain time-sucking apps.

-- Set up a game night.
+3. Set up a game night.
 Want to lead by example?
-Set up fun nights that are necessarily screen free.
+Set up fun nights that are necessarily screen-free.